Is anything better than prosciutto-wrapped chicken? We think not! This simple one-pot meal elevates any weeknight in less than 30 minutes.

 - Place two slices of prosciutto overlapping on cutting board, add one chicken breast, seasoning with thyme leaves and pepper, wrap prosciutto around chicken, it does not have to fully cover.
 Repeat with remaining pieces.

-- Heat 1 tbsp coconut oil in large ovenproof pan over medium-high heat.
+- Heat 1 tablespoon coconut oil in large ovenproof pan over medium-high heat.

 - Place chicken in pan seam side down, brown 2-3 minutes, flip and brown 2-3 minutes.
 Remove to plate.